Autism Center

 • If the patient does not meet the clinical criteria for our programs

-Due to the amount of referrals we receive, we aren’t able to contact every PCP when a referral is received.
+Due to the number of referrals we receive, we aren’t able to contact every primary care provider (PCP) when a referral is received.
 In addition, we are not able to contact every family to confirm receipt of their referral.
 Please encourage families to contact us to confirm receipt after the referral is placed.

 Learn more about managing your patients at Seattle Children’s.